Linn Sondek LP12: Partnered tonearms and power supplies

 Like most turntable units, many options to partner the LP12 are available (including Linn's own) for tonearms, cartridges and, to a much lesser extent, power supplies.
 Although Linn constantly espouses the virtues of a "pure" Linn system, and there is much talked about synergies with other Linn components, the LP12 user has the option of a number of third party options.
 Before the existence of Linn-branded tonearms, Linn was the importer for Grace, and used their 707 tonearm.
 The Sumiko tonearm and later the Mission 774 arm were also popular choices and much spoken of.
 The first Linn-badged arm, the Ittok LVII, was in production 1979–93.
 A 3-point-mounted arm with a large-bore arm tube designed and manufactured in Japan.
-It was gradually superseded by the Ekos.
+It was gradually superseded by the Ekos ("Ecosse").
 A budget arm, the Basik LVX, was produced from 1983 to 1986, and replaced by the Akito.
 For today's demanding audiophile, LP12 is commonly partnered with the Linn Ekos SE tonearm; the unipivot ARO tonearm from Naim Audio is also very popular.

 External power options include Linn's own top-of-the-line Radikal power supply featuring an auto-calibrating speed management system; Naim Audio manufactures the Armageddon power supply for the LP12, based on its own Hi-Cap power supply unit.

 Linn were distributors for Grace and Supex Corporation at the time, and thus the Grace G-707 tone arm and Supex SD900 and SD1000 phono cartridges were also frequently partners for the deck.
 Early Linn-branded cartridges, such as the Asak and Asaka, and the three-point mounted Troika (now discontinued, and replaced by the Krystal, which is built by Goldring), were produced by Supex for Linn.
 Linn's later subcontracted cartridge manufacture to Lyra Corporation in Japan.
 Paul Messenger, writing in Stereophile, credits Linn's endorsement and importation of the Supex brand for the resurgence of audiophile interest in moving coil cartridges.

 Naim Audio manufactured the Linn-branded head amplifier (phono amplifier), the Linnk.
 Linn today manufacturers the Uphorik ("euphoric"), and Urika ("eureka") phono pre-amplifier that can be powered by the Radikal.
 Urika II connects the LP 12 with Linn's proprietary digital Exakt technology, and handles most of the RIAA compensation and amplification in the digital domain.

 Linn capitalised on the success of the Sondek LP12 by introducing the more affordable Basik and Axis turntables, complementary tonearms for the Sondek and cartridges at different price points.